teamdigit24/Game/README.md

 - Sources for images used can be found under image_sources.txt
 - To add an image for a new task:
     1. Add image to images/task_images/ folder
-    2. In main.py, add the exact task name and image name to the hand_sign_images dict
+    2. In main.py, add the exact task name and image name to the hand_sign_images dict on line 16